-Land in Connecticut To the Editor:
+Land in Connecticut

 En route home from the New Hampshire seminar I stopped at the Ernest and Joy Martin home (152 North St., Danielson, Conn.).
 They own a 225 acre farm near Canterberry, Conn., that they would like to see used as a Center and Homestead for the School of Living.
 Some woodland and bottom land near a river (a brother farmed it for several years as a dairy farm); apple orchard (they picked apples this year); good water, large house and barn in need of improvements.
 Good climate.
-It would need homesteaders who had skills in building, plumbing, electrical work, gardening, etc. Can we find a good director with some capital willing to take over next spring, and some pioneers to put the necessary work into it? - James Iden Smith, New Hope, Pa.
+It would need homesteaders who had skills in building, plumbing, electrical work, gardening, etc. Can we find a good director with some capital willing to take over next spring, and some pioneers to put the necessary work into it? - James Iden Smith, New

-Simpler Technology To the Editor:
+Simpler Technology